YurMel/web.HES/README.md

 # Hideez Web Server

-Hideez Web Server is an HTTP and HTTPS that collects and manage log\pass credentials.
+Hideez Web Server is an HTTP and HTTPS Service that collects and manage log\pass credentials.

 ## Requirements